 Signs of the Sea aims to build a sharable kaupapa with the wider community for looking after our native coastal plants and animals, now and for the future.
 The signage includes activiations (simple activities that build environmental awareness) to hone people’s observation skills, their awareness of their natural heritage, and opportunity for their role as kaitiakitanga.

 Each activity is designed to be repeatable so enacting them becomes a ritual of mindfulness while visiting coastal places.
 Engaging our senses to carefully observe our natural environment is a first step in coming to know it, and in knowing it, becoming aware of changes within it.
 We need to pay attention to what is happening today, learn from the past, and prepare for the future.

 The Signs of the Sea provide opportunities for all ages in informal learning, hands-on involvement, and creative activity to help build a sense of place along our coast.
-It is a resource for educators, families, individuals, environmental groups, local councils and communities.
-Activities can be selected according to the relevance to the region (e.g. sandy vs rocky coast).
+The signs may be used as activity stations for school field trips and community events in coastal areas or installed on coastal walkways for independent use by families and the community.

 Download signs for rocky shore environments.
 Learn about how animals adapt to rocky habitats, how to look at change over time, and more.